ceccon-t/JenAI/README.md

 If building the project with Maven, instead of `JenAI.jar` be sure to use the path to the generated jar, which will be in the `target` directory and have the version as a suffix.

+### Run with ollama

+If you are using ollama for the LLM server, you will have to at a minimum pass the name of the model you want to chat with when starting the application by using the `-m <model_name>` option.
+You will probably also want to use ollama's default port, 11434.
+Here is an example of how to chat with llama3.1 using ollama (check ollama's documentation for other model options):

+`$ java -jar JenAI.jar -p 11434 -m llama3.1`

 ## How to build the project

 This is a simple Maven project, so the easiest way to build it is running `mvn clean package` in the JenAI folder (assuming Maven is installed - if not, check its site and install from there).
 A jar file containing everything the application needs to run will be created at `JenAI/target/JenAI-<VERSION>.jar`.